 Our “Multicolor” and “Shades of Gray” designs are available with and without labels.
 The labelled versions are optionally available as a Photoshop file with a separate text layer.
 Content other than text can be removed from the PDF vector files after they have been downloaded using a software package such as Adobe Illustrator or the free program Inkscape

-We currently offer aerial photographs of the german federal states of Berlin, Hamburg, North Rhine-Westphalia, Rhineland-Palatinate, Thuringia and the whole of Austria, from the special purpose maps section.
+We currently offer aerial photographs of the german federal states of Berlin, Hamburg, North Rhine-Westphalia, Rhineland-Palatinate, Saxony, Thuringia and the whole of Austria, from the special purpose maps section.
 Along with the aerial photographs listed above, a special agreement allows us to offer our flat-rate customers access to aerial photographs of the whole of Germany.

 The aerial images come from official sources, and are accessed directly from the server of the respective government agency.
 Unfortunately, the authorities limit the resolution of the images available to us.
 If the chosen paper format and resolution exceed that limit, then our download module will receive an empty file.

 In such cases, please reduce the resolution and/or the size of the paper format.
 Alternatively, you can download numerous smaller sections for later reassembly.
 We are currently unable to give specific details regarding the limits set by the individual government agencies.